West Virginia handyman license and insurance requirements

 Linkedin

-This state does not have any requirements for a handyman license.
-West Virginia does, however, require a contractor license if your handyman projects exceeds $5,000 for work on a residential property or $25,000 for a commercial property, including both materials and labor.2
+In WV, a handyman license is issued by the West Virginia Contractor Licensing Board.
+It’s your job as the sole proprietor and business owner to know when a contractor license is required in West Virginia.
+Usually this is the case if a project exceeds $5,000 for work on a residential property or $25,000 for a commercial property, including both materials and labor.

-How to get a handyman license in West Virginia
+How to get a West Virginia handyman license

 While you do not need a handyperson license in this state, you might need a contractor license depending on the value of the projects you work on.

-To obtain a license, you must fulfill the following West Virginia contractor license requirements.3
+To obtain a license, you must fulfill the following West Virginia contractor license requirements:

 Contact the West Virginia Contractor Licensing Board at clboard@wv.gov.
 Include your scope of work to verify which contractor license classification suits your needs and which exams you must take.